 Native paywall — free short reviews public, paid full album essays and cultural-context deep-dives member-only

 Post-level paywall granularity in the TipTap editor: free content for search discovery, paid content for subscriber revenue.
-A music critic can publish free accessible first-listen notes and short reviews for organic search while gating the paid full album essays (comprehensive cultural context, recording history, comparative analysis, influence mapping, 3,000-5,000-word depth) behind $9/mo membership.
-A jazz critic can publish free “Essential Coltrane records for newcomers” overview posts while gating the paid harmonic-analysis deep-dives behind $7/mo.
-A vinyl collector can publish free “Why original pressings matter” explainers while gating the paid pressing-quality analysis series with matrix-engraving guides behind $8/mo.
+A music critic can publish free accessible first-listen notes while gating the paid full album essays (comprehensive cultural context, recording history, comparative analysis, 3,000-5,000-word depth) behind $9/mo membership.
 Configure paywall copy in Admin → Members → Paywall Settings.

 Embedded music player support — Spotify, Apple Music, Bandcamp, YouTube Music, and SoundCloud embed blocks with TipTap slash commands

-Music critics need editing affordances that neither Substack nor WordPress provide natively: a Spotify album player embedded directly in the review body so the reader can listen while reading (rather than toggling between tabs), a Bandcamp player for independent releases with no major-label streaming presence, a YouTube Music embed for live session recordings and archival concert footage, and a SoundCloud embed for demos, early recordings, and DJ mixes.
-VeloCMS’s TipTap editor supports all four via slash commands (/spotify, /bandcamp, /youtube, /soundcloud).
-A vinyl-collector blogger embedding a Bandcamp player for a limited-pressing release their audience can’t find on Spotify gets the same embed quality as a major-label-album review.
-An electronic music critic embedding a SoundCloud mix for context gets a responsive player that preserves the reading flow rather than forcing a new tab.
+Music critics need editing affordances that neither Substack nor WordPress provide natively: a Spotify album player embedded in the review body, a Bandcamp player for independent releases, a YouTube Music embed for live session recordings, and a SoundCloud embed for DJ mixes.
+VeloCMS's TipTap editor supports all four via slash commands (/spotify, /bandcamp, /youtube, /soundcloud).
+An electronic music critic embedding a SoundCloud mix gets a responsive player that preserves reading flow.

 AI-SEO music-keyword scorer — surface album, label, and artist search terms before you publish